johsteffens/beth/doc/bcore/btcl_network_builder.md

 # Network Builder
-The network builder is btcl sub-system allowing to construct a network or graph composed of nodes en edges.
+The network builder allows constructing a network or graph composed of nodes en edges.

 ## Usage
 The graph is intended as meta structure use by an external builder to general the final object, process or program.
 How exactly the graph is interpreted is up to that builder.